 Places in the heart

-There was a replay of a film on TV recently which I found very profound.
+There was a replay of an old film on TV recently which I found very profound.
 I can't remember any particular line, but the point of the film was quite moving.
 The film was "Places in the Heart" with Sally Field.

 I have to say I've seen the movie a few times before and it always moves me.
 It's set in the deep South of America, probably around the 1970's.
 The theme is common enough - the struggle to survive with dignity through the rough-and-tumble of life.
 The plot is predictable.
 A young white widow and her children, struggle to keep her farm with the aid of a black American friend, following the death of her husband.
 Racism flares and the friend is murdered.
 The fates conspire, but the heroine comes through with dignity.
 Good wins out in the end, despite the weight of circumstance and the hand of evil.